Shiva-sainiiii/Cuberto-2.O/README.md

 I'm thrilled to share my clone of the amazing website ( cuberto.com ) 🤩!
 With 90% similarity, I've added my own twist 💡 based on my observations.

+🔍 Tech Stack 🔍

+- 🎥 GSAP: For scroll triggers and animated images, bringing the site to life!
+- 🎨 Font Awesome: Icons that add a touch of elegance and professionalism.
+- 📚 Google Fonts: Beautiful typography that enhances the overall design.

 📱 Mobile-First Design 📱
 I've crafted this website specifically for mobile devices, focusing on phone screen dimensions.
 For the best experience, please open it on your mobile phone 📲!